mja65/Emu68-Imager/docs/included.md

 ## Included with the Emu68 Imager Tool

 - 7Zip - Copyright (C) 2024 Igor Pavlov.
 7zip is free software licenced under the GNU LGPL license.
 Both the binaries and the source code can be obtained from [https://www.7-zip.org/](https://www.7-zip.org/).
 Licence information is available at [https://www.7-zip.org/license.txt](https://www.7-zip.org/license.txt) and is also included in the 7ZLicense sub-folder in the Programs Folder.
-- Lhasa - Copyright (c) 2011-2025, Simon Howard.
+- Lhasa (Version 2.2+) - Copyright (c) 2011-2025, Simon Howard.
 A full copy of the licence is contained in the program directory. [https://github.com/fragglet/lhasa](https://github.com/fragglet/lhasa)
-- Unadf - main design and code : Laurent Clévy.
+- Unadf (Version 2.2+) - main design and code : Laurent Clévy.
 It is licensed under GPL-2 and a full copy of the licence is contained in the program directory. [https://github.com/adflib/ADFlib](https://github.com/adflib/ADFlib)
 - Roadshow Demo - Included with permission from Olaf Barthel and Andreas Magerl.
 Please consider supporting the developers by purchasing the full version from [http://roadshow.apc-tcp.de/](http://roadshow.apc-tcp.de)
 - Picasso96 configuration file - Included with permission from Jens Schönfeld.
 The free version of Picasso96 (P96) is downloaded from Aminet and installed.
   Jens would like it to be noted: